 - Tax perks – depending on the type of accounting approach you use, you can deduct the interest so the true cost of borrowing will actually be less than the stated interest rate.

-- Build your business credit – some business loans help you improve your credit so you can access credit at more affordable rates.
+- Build your business credit – some business funding help you improve your credit so you can access credit at more affordable rates.

-An installment loan, also known as term loan, is a loan for a fixed amount that is repaid in a series of installments over a fixed period of time.
-You are likely familiar with long term loans such as those offered by banks; however, alternative lenders have introduced options with shorter terms which are used as a working capital.
+Installment funding, also known as term funding, is funding for a fixed amount that is repaid in a series of installments over a fixed period of time.
+You are likely familiar with long term funding such as those offered by banks; however, alternative funders have introduced options with shorter terms which are used as a working capital.

 A line of credit gives small business owners access to a pool of funds whenever needed.
 When the funds have been used, interest is charged on the outstanding balance.
 After the balance is repaid, the line of credit reverts to its original balance.

-A merchant cash advance (MCA) is technically not a business loan.
+A merchant cash advance (MCA) is technically not business funding.
 It’s a lump-sum advance given to a business in exchange for a percentage of their future credit and/or debit card sales.

-Invoice factoring is when a business sells their accounts payable or invoices to a lender for a discount.
+Invoice factoring is when a business sells their accounts payable or invoices to funder for a discount.
 Once a business assigns their account, they then receive what is called an advance rate.
 This rate is usually 80% of the value of the factored invoice.
-The lender then collects the payment from the invoiced client, and forwards it to the business after deducting a service fee.
+The funder then collects the payment from the invoiced client, and forwards it to the business after deducting a service fee.

 An equipment lease is an extended rental agreement under which the owner of the equipment allows you to use the equipment in exchange for periodic lease payments.
 You will find that this option is similar to the approach taken when you lease a car.

-A commercial mortgage is a loan secured by a commercial real estate such as a shopping centre or office building.
+A commercial mortgage is funding secured by a commercial real estate such as a shopping centre or office building.

 A business credit card operates like a personal credit card but allows you to manage your business expenses independently.